 Can recycling help my business?

-What's the difference between single-stream and clean-stream recycling?
+What's the difference between single-stream recycling and what RoadRunner offers?

 Why can't I put plastic bags in my recycling bin?